wKoza/ngx-upload/README.md

 Ngx-upload is a module for the Angular framework.
 Ngx-upload supports drag and drop, upload progress and manages a file upload queue for you.
 Ngx-upload is bound to anyone presentation framework but you can use it with ng(x)-bootstrap or Angular Material Design without any problems.

+Ngx-upload follows the same update cycle than Angular.
+Thereby, Ngx-upload 8.x.x is compatible with Angular 8, Ngx-upload 9.x.x is compatible with Angular 9, ...

 ## Installation

 Install through npm: